jdunkerley/jdunkerley/advent-of-code-2020-week-2.md

 ![Peter_gb's solution to part 1](assets/advent-2020-2/day9.pgb.jpg)

 For an alternative, I choose to look at [peter_gb](https://community.alteryx.com/t5/user/viewprofilepage/user-id/6624)'s solution.
 For the first part, instead of building a string and split, a generate rows tool is used to create 25 extra rows.
 This is then used to join the RecordID to get the set of input values.
-A second join is then used to create all possible pairs of numbers and then it is just a case of filtering to find a valid pair.
+A second join is then used to create all possible pairs of numbers, and then it is just a case of filtering to find a valid pair.

 ![Peter_gb's solution to part 1](assets/advent-2020-2/day9.pgb.macro.jpg)